rrvt/GitPrep/GitPrep/README.md

 directories.
 Compile the resulting projects just as one would do in their home directories.
 This will demonstrate that the upload will work.
 Start over to upload to Git.

+## Update

+### Update 12/18/21

+While creating a template for a dialog box only application with a toolbar the Library was added to and changed to hopefully simplify toolbar creation.
+This version of the toolbar includes buttons, edit boxes, combo boxes and drop down menus as well as the traditional 16x15 icons.

+GitPrep is a tradional App, has a traditional 16x15 pixel icon toolbar.

 ## Authors

 Robert R. Van Tuyl